rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 important interfaces:

 ## Build in  interface - error \[[doc](https://golang.org/ref/spec#Errors)\]
-Error in build in interfaces that defines whether given type can be treated as an error.
-Error interface is defined as
+Error in build in interfaces that describles types that can be treated as an error values.
+Error interface is defined as:

 {{< highlight go >}}
 type error interface {